The Karaites: A Different Expression of Jewish Faith

 Tel Maresha is one of those places that quietly surprises you.
 On the surface, it looks like just another hill in the Judean countryside—but underneath, there’s a whole world carved into the rock.

-In the middle of a modest park in the heart of Ramla rises an elegant stone structure.
-The White Tower — a 13th-century minaret built by the Mamluks is a reminder of a city that was once one of the most important in the Islamic world.
+The White Tower of Ramla, a 13th-century minaret built by the Mamluks is a reminder of a city that was once one of the most important in the Islamic world.

 Qasr el Yahud marks one of the most revered sites in Christian tradition—the very place where Jesus is believed to have been baptized by John the Baptist.